tucecifci/video-diary-app/README.md

     - Adds the new video entry to the Zustand store

 - **Edit Page (Bonus)**

   - Lets the user edit **Name** and **Description** of a cropped video
   - Persists updates via `updateVideo` in the store (and AsyncStorage)

+- **Delete Feature**
+  - Delete button (trash icon) on the Details Page
+  - Confirmation dialog prevents accidental deletions
+  - Removes both the video file from storage and the entry from the store
+  - Implemented via `useDeleteVideo` hook for reusability

 ---